 - This is an online class.
-You will have very little--if any--direct contact from me or other students.
+You will have very little--if any--direct contact from other students.
+And if you want input from me, you can invest in that opportunity.
 This is a self-driven course, and you will get out of it only as much as you put in.
 I have carefully selected the projects for you to work on, but if you slack off, I'm not going to dock you any points.
 This is both a blessing and a curse: You can go at your own pace, if you choose.

 - Making movies is hard work.
 Some people claim that it's quick and easy to shoot videos.
 And while it's true that technology has made it incredibly easy to start your filmmaking journey, producing great videos takes time and effort.
 This Filmmaking 101 program will get your started making movies by giving you a bunch of projects to work on over the next 36 weeks.

 Want to learn how to make movies but need something a little more focused and personalized?
 Perfect!
 Browse the Production-Now.com store and check out the Beginning Filmmaking course.
 You'll shoot eight videos and be well on your way to mastering the basics of making films.